Post-Concussion Syndrome (PCS)

 The reasons why some people develop post-concussion syndrome following a concussion and others do not, is currently not fully medically understood.
 However, certain factors are believed to contribute to developing the condition.
 These include:

 Good to know: A certain proportion of cases of PCS are diagnosed due to misattribution.
 It is normally expected to experience symptoms of PCS following a minor head injury, and it is likely for people and their doctors to believe that any symptoms of PCS experienced following a minor TBI are linked to the injury.
 In fact, research suggests that some of the symptoms of PCS are almost equally likely to affect people who have not sustained a head injury, due to a wide range of other possible causes.
-A person who has sustained an injury to the head may therefore be diagnosed with PCS because of developing symptoms which can be present due to PCS, when the development of their symptoms is, in fact, unrelated to their head injury.
+A person who has sustained an injury to the head may therefore be diagnosed with PCS, when the development of their symptoms is, in fact, unrelated to their head injury.

 Causes of the psychological symptoms of PCS